-However, the mustang found a champion in Velma “Wild Horse Annie” Johnston of Nevada.
-After following a livestock truck packed with mustangs to the rendering plant, she took action to awaken the public to the diminishing numbers of the wild horses and to the cruel practices of the roundups.
+However, Velma “Wild Horse Annie” Johnston of Nevada alerted the public to the diminishing numbers of the wild horses and to the cruel practices of aerial roundups.
 The result was a 1959 law that prohibited the poisoning of waterholes and the use of aircraft and motorized vehicles to capture wild horses.
-Still, other methods of hunting mustangs continued until a law passed in 1971 granted them federal protection.
+Other methods of hunting mustangs continued until a 1971 law granted them federal protection.

-With the mustang protected by law, the Bureau of Land Management launched the Adopt-a-Horse program as a more humane way to remove excess horses from the land.
-But controversy has surrounded both the program and the horses.
-Ranchers who lease BLM land to graze cattle protest the loss of grazing land.
+The Bureau of Land Management subsequently launched the Adopt-a-Horse program as a more humane way to remove excess horses.
+But controversy has surrounded the program.
+Ranchers who lease BLM land protest the loss of grazing land.
 Environmentalists fear that mustangs damage the ecosystem and thus harm native wildlife.
-Well-meaning but inexperienced people often adopt pet mustangs with unfortunate results.
+Meanwhile, well-meaning but inexperienced people often adopt pet mustangs with unfortunate results.
 Many adoptions end in slaughter for the export market.

 Today, the number of feral mustangs in America is in doubt.
 The BLM places the figure at 58,000, while the Humane Society suggests the number is far less.
-Only a tiny percentage of these display characteristics of the original pure Spanish breed, known as the Spanish Colonial Horse.
-This breed includes several distinct populations:
+Only a tiny percentage of mustangs display characteristics of the original pure Spanish breed, known as the Spanish Colonial Horse.

 Many mustangs are simply enjoyed for pleasure riding.
 However, the mustang is the epitome of a good trail horse, and it can excel at competitive endurance, as well.

 Mustangs have proven their worth on the ranch time and time again.
 Western competitions are not beyond their capability, either.

 Less common uses for mustangs including jumping and driving.